-Mediation or other informal mechanisms for resolving a complaint if:
+Mediation or other informal mechanisms The accompanying Procedures will establish informal mechanisms for resolving complaints through Alternative Resolution.
+Alternative Resolution may be appropriate for resolving a complaint if:

-- A complaining student requests an informal mechanism; - All parties to the complaint, and the institution, agree to the use of the informal mechanism;
+- The alleged misconduct does not involve Sexual Assault or Sexual Coercion; - A complaining student requests an informal mechanism; - All parties to the complaint, and the institution Title IX Officer, agree to the use of the informal mechanism Alternative Resolution; - The institution participates in the informal mechanism by providing trained staff;

-- The institution participates in the informal mechanism by providing trained staff; - Either party has the opportunity to end the informal mechanism at any time in favor of a formal resolution proceeding; and - The alleged misconduct does not involve Sexual Assault or Sexual Coercion.
+- Either party has the opportunity to end the informal mechanism Alternative Resolution at any time in favor of a formal resolution proceeding; and - The Title IX Officer or designee participates in the Alternative Resolution process. - The alleged misconduct does not involve Sexual Assault or Sexual Coercion.

 XII.
-STUDENT RIGHTS TO AN ATTORNEY
+STUDENT RIGHTS TO AN ATTORNEY LEGAL REPRESENTATION FUND FOR TITLE IX PROCEEDINGS (STUDENTS ONLY)